-The CDP focuses on conflict behaviors, not styles.
-Since behaviors are more susceptible to change, the CDP is designed to bring tangible improvements to a person's performance.
-The CDP is also available in both self-assessment and multirater versions with the latter including feedback delineated a mong boss, peers, and direct reports.
-The multirater version of the CDP produces a complete "conflict profile" by providing feedback on:
+The CDP focuses on conflict behaviours, not styles.
+Since behaviours are more susceptible to change, the CDP is designed to bring tangible improvements to a person's performance.
+The CDP is also available in both self-assessment and multirater versions with the latter including feedback delineated among boss, peers, and direct reports.
+The multi-rater version of the CDP produces a complete "conflict profile" by providing feedback on:

 The instrument also comes with a thorough Development Guide containing information, advice, and activities for strengthening conflict management skills and building strong interpersonal relationships.

-• which responses to conflict have the potential to harm one's position in a particular organization
+which responses to conflict have the potential to harm one's position in a particular organisation

 What are the key benefits of the CDP?